 They also contain a variety of added vitamins and minerals to make up for the nutrients these processed ingredients lack.

-The World Health Organization (WHO) recommends getting no more than 5% of your daily calories from added sugars, which equates to roughly 25 grams per day for the average adult (
+The World Health Organization recommends getting no more than 5–10% of your daily calories from added sugars, which equates to roughly 25–50 grams (6–12 teaspoons) per day for the average adult (

-Two servings of the Herbalife shake provide 18 grams of added sugar, leaving very little room for other sources throughout the day (1).
+Two servings of the Herbalife shake provide more than 20 grams of added sugar, leaving very little room for other sources throughout the day (12).

 It’s generally advisable to get your nutrients from less processed foods, such as high quality proteins, fruits, vegetables, whole grains, and healthy fats.

 Although Herbalife shakes are described as meal replacement shakes, they don’t contain enough calories to constitute a true meal.

-When mixed with nonfat milk, the shakes have just 170 calories, which will likely leave you feeling very hungry throughout the day.
+When mixed with nonfat milk, each shake has just 170 calories, which will likely leave you feeling very hungry throughout the day and could make sticking to the diet difficult.

-Blending the shake with fruit can help increase the calorie and fiber contents but won’t add any additional protein or fat to keep you satisfied.
+Blending the shake with fruit can help increase the calorie and fiber content but won’t add any protein or fat to keep you satisfied.

-Each container of Herbalife meal replacement mix contains 30 servings and costs just over $40.
+Each container of Herbalife meal replacement mix contains 30 servings and costs $43.

-Herbalife’s recommended two shakes per day equates to roughly $80 per month for the shakes alone, not including the cost of supplements.
+Consuming Herbalife’s recommended 2 shakes per day equates to roughly $86 per month for the shakes alone, not including the cost of supplements or additional groceries, such as fruits, vegetables, and lean proteins.

-While swapping meals for shakes may save you money on groceries, these savings may not be significant enough to justify the additional expense of smoothies and supplements.
+Depending on what you usually eat, replacing two meals per day with shakes might save you money on groceries.
+However, these savings may not be significant enough to justify the additional expense of smoothies and supplements.

 Herbalife weight loss programs recommend several supplements that contain a myriad of ingredients.
 It’s important to watch for symptoms of negative reactions to supplements, as they can happen.